Asrar-Ahammad/vibe/README.md

 3. AI agents, powered by models like OpenAI, Anthropic, or Grok, generate the code.
 4. The generated code is executed in a secure cloud sandbox using E2B and Docker.
 5. The user gets a live preview of the application with a public URL.
-6. The code is committed to a Git repository, and a pull request is created.
-7. CodeRabbit performs an AI-powered code review on the pull request.

 ## Contributing